 Fly to Bacalar

-You’ll never run out of ways to fill your day while in Bacalar.
-Much of the appeal is Laguna de Bacalar – firstly because it’s stunning, but also because of the activities, it provides for tourists.
-Check out a few of the options to whet your appetite before arriving in this lovely part of Mexico.
+You’ll never run out of ways to fill your days.
+Much of the appeal is Bacalar Lagoon – firstly because it’s stunning, but also because of the activities it provides for tourists.

 1. Take a Boat Tour of Bacalar

-It would be a crime to visit Bacalar without venturing out onto Laguna de Bacalar.
-It’s a great way to relax and simply take in the wonderful surroundings for a few hours.
-The waters are wonderfully clear, with the bed of the lake white limestone.
+It would be a crime to visit without venturing out onto Bacalar Lagoon.
+It’s a great way to relax and enjoy the wonderful surroundings for a few hours.
+The waters are wonderfully clear, with the lake’s white limestone bed.
 The pristine base helps emphasize the clarity of the water even further.

-The typical boating route includes a visit to see the channels used by pirates centuries ago, and time spent exploring the mangroves.
-There is the chance to swim and snorkel, as well as keeping an eye out for birdlife.
-The boat trip includes much-needed refreshments and is crewed by an experienced captain, guide and service staff.
-As a nice bonus, the boats are eco-friendly, avoiding doing any damage to the environment as they sail.
+The typical boating route includes visiting the channels used by pirates centuries ago and time spent exploring the mangroves.
+There is the chance to swim and snorkel and keep an eye out for birdlife.
+The boat trip includes much-needed refreshments and is crewed by an experienced captain, guide, and service staff.
+As a nice bonus, the boats are eco-friendly, avoiding damaging the environment as they sail.

 It’s a great day out, and if you enjoy sunsets – who doesn’t – you should time your trip to be on the lake as the sun dips behind the horizon.